debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/README.md

 A key contribution of this research is a new, culturally specific dataset of user-generated comments for detecting regional bias.

-- Data Source: Over 200,000 comments were collected from Reddit and YouTube.
+- Data Source: Comments collected from Reddit and YouTube.

 - Final Size: After cleaning, the final dataset consists of 25,000 user comments.